vcdsc/avocardio/README.md

 Finally, run `npm start` to run the project in development mode and you should be able to now see it on your browser.

-## Live
+## Live Deployed Version of Project

-Deployed version of this project can be seen [here](https://sparkling-jalebi-c54467.netlify.app/).
+Deployed version of this project can be seen [here](https://avocardio.netlify.app/).

 ## Project Demo